Mannlicher M1895: Conversions

 The M95/30 was a conversion in the First Austrian Republic by Steyr-Mannlicher during 1930–1940.
-These rifles carry the letter S meaning Spitzer stamped on the barrel.
-Main modification was the rechambering to 8×56mmR cartridge.
-Other changes were the conversion of ladder sights from the older pace unit to meters and addition of a brass front sight protector.
+These rifles carry the letter "S," meaning Spitzer stamped on the barrel.
+The main modification was the rechambering to 8×56mmR cartridge.
+Other changes were the conversion of ladder sights from the older pace unit to meters and the addition of a brass front sight protector.
 Many long rifles were cut down to Stutzen length.
-Most of M95/30s were sent to Bulgaria during 1938–40, where front sight protectors were removed.
+Most of the M95/30s were sent to Bulgaria during 1938–40, where front sight protectors were removed.

 Various Mannlicher rifles and carbines.
 The long rifle on far left is an 1888 model and the carbine on the far left is an 1890 model.
 The rest are various 1895 models.

 The 31.M or M95/31 was a conversion done in the Kingdom of Hungary.
 Rifles were converted 1931–1935 by FÉG in Budapest and carry the letter H meaning Hegyes Töltény (pointed bullet) stamped on top of the chamber.
-The conversion included rechambering to the new 8×56mmR pointed bullet cartridge, new metric ladder sights and the addition of a front-sight protector.
+The conversion included rechambering to the new 8×56mmR pointed bullet cartridge, new metric ladder sights, and the addition of a front-sight protector.
 Long rifles were cut down to carbine length and designated 31/a.M.
 A small number were rechambered but were not cut down for the Hungarian Governmental Guards; these had special long bayonets.

-The M95M or M95/24 was a conversion to 7.92×57mm cartridge by the Kragujevac Arsenal in the Kingdom of Yugoslavia.
-These rifles feature Yugoslavian M24 Mauser barrels, sights, similar handguards and are fed by five-round stripper clips.
+The M95M or M95/24 was a conversion to the 7.92×57mm cartridge by the Kragujevac Arsenal in the Kingdom of Yugoslavia.
+These rifles feature Yugoslavian M24 Mauser barrels, sights, and similar handguards and are fed by five-round stripper clips.
 Their extractors are prone to breakage when being fired single-shot.
 Some of these rifles were found in the Kingdom of Greece by the German forces during World War II and were mistakenly attributed Greek origin.

 Hungarian use and modifications during World War 2

 Hungarian reservist with a Mannlicher rifle, 1940.

-After 1938, Hungarian soldiers in rifle companies were reequipped with the new 35M rifle, but the most of troopers (machine gunners, supply troops, pioneers, gunners, messengers etc.) were still equipped with Mannlichers.
+After 1938, Hungarian soldiers in rifle companies were reequipped with the new 35M rifle, but most of the troopers (machine gunners, supply troops, pioneers, gunners, messengers, etc.) were still equipped with Mannlichers.
 In mid-1940 the Royal Hungarian Defense Forces (Magyar Királyi Honvédség', the name of the army at the time) had 565 thousand rifles.
-Of this, 105 thousand were new 35M, 100 thousand 1895 mauser rifles (used in second line units) and the rest were Mannlicher, by variants:
+Of this, 105 thousand were new 35M, 100 thousand “1895 Mauser“ rifles (likely an inventory name for unconverted M95s and Mausers bought for training) and the rest were Mannlicher, by variants: